A well-chosen accent chair can completely transform your living room, making it feel fresh, stylish, and uniquely yours.

 Placing an accent chair next to your window is also an excellent way to enjoy the outside view without leaving your comfortable seat.

-How Many Accent Chairs to Have in a Living Room?
+How Many Accent Chairs Should You Have in a Living Room?

 Most homeowners prefer having two accent chairs to balance out the look perfectly in their living room.